BergQuester/v8tr.github.io/_posts/2018-04-19-core-data-stack-swift-4.md

 ---

 `NSManagedObjectContext` controls the life cycle of the managed objects and provides operations to create, save and fetch them.

-{: .box-note}
-*A well-known [Apple's metaphor][managed-object-context-docs] is to think of the managed object context as a scratch pad used to created, save and fetch managed objects.*
+You can think of the managed object context as a scratch pad with a group of managed objects.

 ### Persistent Container